Need more motivation to get your finances sorted? Get into #hackingcapitalism!

 - Then, learn some 301 hacks about generating savings and assets and escaping living paycheck to paycheck.

-- Finally, there’s 401 skills about starting a business, and related graduate-level hacks.
+- Next: 401 skills about starting a business, creating economic options, and other related graduate-level hacks where you use leverage to get money.

 - BONUS resources on Divesting and Diverting: putting money in places we MIGHT EVEN ACTUALLY LIKE, because who doesn’t want to spend less time sifting on the internet?
 Use these, get real about what banks do with your money, and keep on living.